+Discussion

+At a minimum, notification means an error message and a log entry.
+Examples of detectable errors include use of software or data intended for a different type of device or operational failures in transferring the software or data.

-1.1.2-F – test ballots
+1.1.2-C – Use of test ballots

-The voting system must allow for EOs to submit test ballots for use in verifying the integrity of the system.
+The voting system must provide the capability to submit test ballots for use in verifying the integrity of the system.

-1.1.2-G – Test all ballot positions
+1.1.2-D – Testing all ballot positions

-Scanners must allow for testing that uses all potential ballot positions as active positions.
+Vote-capture devices must allow for testing that uses all potential ballot positions in the election as active positions.

-1.1.2-H – Test Cast Vote Records
+1.1.2-E – Testing cast vote record creation

-The voting system must include the ability to verify that CVRs are created and tabulated correctly by permitting EOs to compare the created CVRs with the test ballots.
+The voting system must include the ability to verify that cast vote records (CVRs) are created and tabulated correctly by permitting election officials to compare the created CVRs with the test ballots.